s0mbra-1973/Trevor/README.md

 ## 📌 Overview

-▲ ＴＲＥ▼ＯＲ５ Injector is a sophisticated, and easy to use.
+▲ ＴＲＥ▼ＯＲ５ Injector is a FULL OPEN-SOURCE project, under MIT License, sophisticated & easy to use.

-▲ .DLLs injection tool that uses manual mapping to load.
+▲ .DLLs injection tool that uses manual mapping method to load in Processes.

 ▲ .DLLs into target processes (YOUR_PROCESS.exe) without relying on LoadLibrary.